-Lots of parents find the idea of choosing an ELC provider for their wee one a bit daunting, and might not know where to begin.
+Lots of parents find the idea of choosing an Early Learning and Childcare (ELC) provider for their wee one a bit daunting, and might not know where to begin.
 So you’re not alone if you’re feeling a bit overwhelmed by the thought of choosing the place that’s right for your child.
 It can be really helpful to visit a few local nurseries, childminders or playgroups, as it’s a good way to get a feel for a place.
 If you want to do this, phone ahead to make an appointment, so they can organise for one of their staff to show you around, chat to you and answer any questions you have.

 You can also find out more about the provider by viewing their most recent inspection report.